Skip to main content

 nanossh-client-shell-flowchart-01.png

-NanoSSH Client shell flowchart
+NanoSSH client shell flowchart

-The NanoSSH SFTP Client enables secure writing (PUT) and retrieval (GET) of files to/from a remote machine; for example, to retrieve an updated image file from a server and to write a log file to the server, as shown below.
+The NanoSSH SFTP client enables secure writing (PUT) and retrieval (GET) of files to/from a remote machine; for example, to retrieve an updated image file from a server and to write a log file to the server, as shown below.

 Figure 3.